TheRedDeveloper/ArcRunner/README.md

 # About ArcRunner

 > [!CAUTION]
 > Won't work for Power Toys Run.
-Setting Browswer Path to an invalid one will also just work in [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
+Setting your Browser Path to an invalid one will also just work in [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).

 Arc.exe accepts no arguments.
 ArcRunner.exe enables you to run Arc with arguments, just like with Chrome, Firefox, etc. This can be useful for running Arc with [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).